 Rely on PPD’s experienced infectious diseases team to deliver the optimal clinical strategy.
 As new markets are identified for conducting clinical research, our team is already on the ground and well-prepared to start trials quickly and keep them on track.
-PPD has conducted more than 200 protocols in infectious diseases indications involving more than 9,000 sites and 230,000 patients over the past five years.1
+PPD has conducted more than 335 government and commercial trials in infectious diseases indications involving more than 10,000 sites and 99,000 patients over the past five years.

 PPD’s experienced infectious diseases team:

 - Applies deep therapeutic experience and global resources to streamline the development process from clinical through post-approval

 - Uses our global network of monitors, project managers, regulatory specialists, data managers, biostatisticians, medical writers, lab technicians, scientists and medical professionals to ensure rapid, efficient execution of clinical trials

 PPD’s robust global investigator database includes more than 1,600 adult and pediatric infectious diseases specialists in 59 countries in various specialties, including HIV, hepatitis C, parasitic diseases and medical microbiology.
 With experience in a broad range of infectious diseases indications, these investigators provide access to specialized clinical sites with proven trial experience.

 PPD® Laboratories' central lab supports clinical trials worldwide in infectious diseases drug development through our laboratory testing services and expanded capabilities in our clinical microbiology laboratories.

 We offer clients: